tales-aparecida/linux/Documentation/dev-tools/kunit/start.rst

 Getting Started
 ===============

-This page contains an overview about the kunit_tool and Kunit framework, teaching how to run existent tests and then how to write a simple test case, and covering common problems users face when using Kunit for the first time.
+This page contains an overview of the kunit_tool and KUnit framework, teaching how to run existing tests and then how to write a simple test case, and covers common problems users face when using KUnit for the first time.
 It is recommended that the reader had compiled the Kernel at least once before.

 Installing Dependencies